Virtual Learning In Henrico

 This communication is to provide you with access to updated information about what the closure of schools related to COVID-19 means for your student in exceptional education.

 Will my child receive special education services during the closure?

-Remember, virtual Learning is not mandatory.
-The Division of Learning has provided teachers with resources to create student experiences which promote continuity of learning and retention of skills during the extended closure.
+Remember, virtual learning is not mandatory.
+The HCPS Division of Learning has provided teachers with resources to create student experiences which promote continuity of learning and retention of skills during the extended closure.
 Teachers have been provided guidance regarding the use of these experiences.
 Students will not be penalized for lack of participation in these virtual learning experiences.

 What if my child is in private placement?

 Since the closure on March 13, HCPS has been collaborating with our partners in the private day schools to determine the best and most equitable ways to move forward with supporting our students.
 As of April 21, 2020 each private day school will be providing HCPS with a distance learning plan which outlines the ways that they are able to support your child during the closure.

 We are working to ensure that students in private schools have access to technology and devices to support access to distance learning opportunities.

 Your child also has access to any of the virtual learning opportunities offered by HCPS.
 Please be sure to reach out directly to your child’s case manager with any questions about this access.

 What if my child is receiving homebound or home-based services?